Laguna del Maule (volcano): Possible future eruptions

 The present-day uplift is centred beneath the western segment of the ring of post-glacial lava domes, more specifically beneath the southwest sector of the lake.
 The source of the deformation has been traced to an inflation of a sill beneath the volcanic field that is 5.2 km deep with dimensions of 9.0 × 5.3 km.
 This sill has been inflating at an average pace of 31000000 ± 1,000,000 m3/yr between 2007 and 2010.
 The rate of volume change increased between 2011 and 2012.
 As of July 2016, 2000000 m3/yr of magma are estimated to enter the magma chamber.
 The average recharge rate required to explain the inflation is about 0.05 km3/year.
 This volume change is approximately 10 to 100 times as large as the field's long-term magma supply rate.
 Gravimetric analysis has indicated that between April 2013 and January 2014, approximately 0.044 km3 of magma intruded beneath the field.
 The presence of a sill is also supported by magnetotelluric measurements indicating conductivity anomalies at depths of 4–5 km beneath the western side of the volcanic field and at 8–9 km depth beneath its northern part.
 They show the existence of rhyolitic melt, but they do not show a magmatic system associated with the southeastern vents, leaving their magma supply route uncertain.
 The existence of a Bouguer gravity anomaly also indicates the presence of a low-density body 2–5 km beneath the volcano, and several low-density bodies below the lake, the eastern vents and the Barrancas centre.
 The latter may be a trace of magma left behind by the Holocene eruptions there.
 Seismic tomography has found a 450 km3 magma reservoir centered beneath the northwestern part of the lake, at 2–8 km depth.
 It may contain about 5% melt and has a heterogeneous structure with varying melt fractions in various parts of the reservoir.
 A reservoir of crystal-rich mush estimated as having a volume of 115 km3, with about 30 km3 of magma embedded within the mush, may have moved away from the old vents towards its present-day position.
 It is being resupplied by deeper, more crystal-poor magmas.
+The reservoirs are interpreted as andesitic-dacitic sponges with zones containing rhyolitic melt.
 In the deep crust, further magma systems may connect Laguna del Maule with Tatara-San Pedro volcano.